-Last Updated on August 4, 2022
+Last Updated on June 27, 2023

 The US state of Nevada is located in the eastern part of the North American continent, bordered by California to the west, Oregon to the northwest, Idaho to the northeast, Utah to the east, and Arizona to the southeast.

 The so-called Silver State is sparsely populated (it has just over 3 million inhabitants) and much of its surface is rocky, desert and crater-covered.

 Las Vegas and the Mojave Desert

 Crossing the Mojave Desert, heading south, one encounters a city that at first glance might seem to be for all intents and purposes a mirage.
 Lights, colors, music and voices mingle ceaselessly, seeming almost to stun, excite the eye, thrill the patron.

 This is Las Vegas, the Gambling Capital of the World (also: the Entertainment Capital of the World), the most visited city in Nevada, one of the most iconic cities in the States.
 Gaming and entertainment are undoubtedly the city’s forte.

 Las Vegas is the spiritual cradle of modern casino gaming, the place where some of the most important U.S. casinos have been opened since the early 1930s.

 The best known is the Golden Gate, which opened in 1931 as the Sal Sagev Casino (the impresarios had decided to name it after the casino city, reversing its name).

 Over the years casinos of all kinds have proliferated, known worldwide, such as the Bellagio, the Venetian, the Caesars Palace, the Riviera Hotel & Casino, and many others.